phdata/archway/docs/development.md

 Unit tests represent simple tests which verify specific functionality.
 Those tests are short running and use mocks instead of real services.
 The tests are located in `test` directory of each module and flow the same package structure as a real implementation.

-To run one specific unit test click right on the test name and select `Run "test-name"` from context menu.
-To run all unit tests for one class, right click on class name and select `Run "class-name"`.
+- To run one specific unit test click right on the test name and select `Run "test-name"` from context menu.
+- To run all unit tests for one class, right click on class name and select `Run "class-name"`.
+- To run all unit tests the project run `sbt test` in a terminal.

 #### Integration tests

 Integration tests represent complex tests which verify functionality against real services and it usually takes them longer time to finish.
 All integration tests are located in separated module `integration-test`.
 Those tests require [configuration](development.md#configuration) to run.

-To run one specific unit test click right on the test name and select `Run "test-name"` from context menu.
-To run all unit tests for one class, right click on class name and select `Run "class-name"`.
+- To run one specific unit test click right on the test name and select `Run "test-name"` from context menu.
+- To run all unit tests for one class, right click on class name and select `Run "class-name"`.
+- To run all integration tests run `sbt it:test` in a terminal.

 An integration test jar is included in the parcel at \$PARCELS_ROOT/ARCHWAY/usr/lib/archway-server/archway-test.jar